hello-fri-end/Degrees-of-Separation/README.md

 # Degrees-of-Separation
-Find the degree of separation between any two actors in Hollywood using BFS
+Using IMDB's database to find the degree of sepration between any two actors in hollywood using BFS.

+Information Courtesy : IMDB